gkintana/42-cub3D/README.md

 # 42 - CUB3D PROJECT
-A project inspired by the world-famous Wolfenstein 3D game.
-It has enabled us to explore ray-casting principles to create a 3D graphical representation of a maze.
+A graphics design project that required us to create a 3D graphical representation of the inside of a maze from a first-person's perspective with the use of ray-casting principles and practical mathematic equations.

+This project was done in collaboration with [rrangwan](https://github.com/rrangwan)

 ## Sample Output